langroid/langroid/docs/index.md

-# LLMagent: LLM-powered agents
+# Langroid: Harness LLMs with Multi-Agent Programming

 This documentation page will be expanded later.
-For now we are just testing how doc pages work.